 It’s a commutable distance from London, being around an hour by train from Victoria station.
 It’s also handy by train or road for Gatwick Airport, with the glorious South Downs in between.

 Although Brighton is on the coast, it doesn’t suffer from the same perils as other parts of the British coast – houses tend to be well above sea level and there is little danger of losing your home to the sea.

 The appeal of Brighton is not just about the dream of being able to commute to London while living near the sea; its local football team Brighton and Hove Albion are currently in the Premier League, and the other opportunities for entertainment are legendary!
-There is both the well-regarded arts festival – The Brighton Festival – in May, and a comedy festival every October.
+There is a well-regarded arts festival – The Brighton Festival – in May.
 The Theatre Royal hosts a string of fantastic shows, while the Komedia, the Concorde and a host of other venues mean that there’s always something to keep you entertained.